timotheenivalis/timotheenivalis.github.io/_posts/2016-05-29-first-post.md

-# Why on hell would I do that?
+# Why in hell would I do that?

+Also, it is nice to work in the mountains
+{: .notice}

 # What happened